It is a general term for a medical disorder that involves musculoskeletal system disorders.

 The doctor may recommend changes in lifestyle, avoiding the use or excessive activities that were responsible for the enthesopathy or the underlying condition.

-If the area of the affected joint is used frequently, for work or for any leisure activity, you should reduce the amount of work or activity, as it may worsen pain or inflammation.
+If the area of the affected joint is used frequently for work or any leisure activity, you should reduce the amount of work or training, as it may worsen pain or inflammation.

-If the patient exercises regularly and this type of exercise exerts pressure on some of the joints, the doctor may recommend a new exercise plan that allows the patient to continue exercising regularly and exert less pressure on the affected joint area.
+If the patient exercises regularly and this exercise exerts pressure on some of the joints, the doctor may recommend a new exercise plan that allows the patient to continue exercising regularly and exert less stress on the affected joint area.